 The purpose of the information in the above table is to provide guidance for developers and will be the starting point in discussions with developers about the amount of apprenticeships each application could yield.
-This is because the Council understands that each site's circumstances will vary and that apprenticeship yield largely relates to development cost / contract value.
-CDC envisages the approach to agreeing the apprenticeship yield from each relevant application could follow the process such as the one set out in the diagram below:
+This is because the Council understands that each site's circumstances will vary and that apprenticeship yield largely relates to development cost / contract value/ end user characteristics.